 Sell Digital Products: An email list + digital products (courses, templates) can be a high-margin strategy.

-[Learn more: How to go viral on YouTube shorts and How to promote YouTube videos on YouTube]
+[Learn more: How to go viral on YouTube Shorts and How to promote YouTube videos on YouTube]

 Conclusion

 Reaching YouTube’s monetization thresholds is just the beginning of your creator journey.
 By strategically increasing watch hours, optimizing watch time video metadata, and leveraging multiple YouTube monetization methods, you can build a sustainable income beyond AdSense.
 Whether you’re focusing on long-form content, optimizing viewer retention, or exploring brand partnerships, patience and consistency are key.
-Remember, successful creators don’t just chase views—they build engaged communities.
+Successful creators don’t just chase views—they build engaged communities.

 If you’re looking into how to monetize copyrighted music on YouTube, consider revenue-sharing programs like YouTube’s Content ID system or licensing agreements.

-Now, it’s time to take action—enable monetization, track your growth, and turn your monetized YouTube channel into a revenue-generating machine!
+Congratulations on taking the first step!
+It’s time to take action—enable monetization, track your growth, and turn your monetized YouTube channel into a revenue-generating machine!

 FAQs About YouTube Monetization